 - “We want to create a healthcare delivery system that our coaches can be proud of.” -Dr. James McGuigan, Chairman of Medicine, University of Florida, 1976-1997

-The Gatorounds system applies the same principles used by our National Championship University of Florida Athletic Teams.
-Just as in athletics, no health care environment is perfect, and learning from our failures is the key to achieving our goals of efficient, error free, patient-centered care.
+The Gatorounds system applies the same principles used by our National Championship University of Florida Athletic Teams and our University Symphony.
+Just as in athletics and in music, no health care environment is perfect, and learning from our failures is the key to achieving our goals of efficient, error free, patient-centered care.

 Flawed healthcare delivery systems expose our patients to increased risk, and create working conditions that make it impossible to practice without error.
 Poor delivery systems disrespect both providers and patients, and lead to unnecessary burnout (nurses and doctors can’t keep up with constantly making due).